garrandall/popular-music-data/tracks/more-love-smokey-robinson-the-miracles.md

 It would take about a hundred lifetimes
 To live it down, wear it down, tear-air it down

-Mmmmmmm whoooh whooh whooh whooh whooh
+Mmm whoooh whooh whooh whooh whooh

-Mmmm mmmmm
+Mmm mmm
 As we grow older no need to fear
 When you need me (need me my love) I'll be here (I'll be here) I'll be beside you every step of the way